PoisonIvory/sage/Project/DATA_DICTIONARY.md

 ## 5. Data Schema Versioning

 - **Schema changes must be versioned.**
-  - When a field is added, removed, or changed, increment the schema version and document the change in `CHANGELOG.md`.
+  - When a field is added, removed, or changed, increment the schema version.
   - Reference the schema version in all feature files and data exports.

 ---